novaway/NovawayFileManagementBundle/Resources/doc/07-extend-managers.md

     * *{-custom-}* : Allow you to set a custom string to append to the uploaded filename.
 To get this custom string, you need to add a `getCustomPath` method to your entity

-`FileManagerTrait::initialize` method require 3 parameters :
+`ImageManagerTrait::initialize` method require 3 parameters :

 * *$arrayFilepath*: Associative array containing the file path for each property of the managed entity.
 This array must also contain a 'root' (optional) and a 'web' path.
 You can use some variables to setup a dynamic name to the file that is